 Corey is a graduate of Columbia University’s Occupational Therapy Master of Science program in New York, NY.
 She has been working in Colorado as a pediatric occupational therapist since 2010.
 She shares her time working at CCPLD and Denver University’s Fisher Early Learning Center.
 She has worked at Adam’s Camp as well as Firefly Autism Center.
 She has experience working with children with Autism Spectrum Disorder, Sensory Processing Disorder, Cerebral Palsy, Downs Syndrome, ADHD, learning disabilities, fine motor and handwriting difficulties, and developmental delay.
 She works with children of all ages and diverse backgrounds, including Spanish-speaking families.
 Corey is a Handwriting Without Tears certified handwriting therapist.
 She has a unique therapeutic style and a client-centered approach that promotes a child’s motivation to achieve goals and improve areas of weakness.

 Regina Higbie MS, OTR/L

-Regina graduated from Boston University in 2001 with a Masters in Occupational Therapy.
-She has been working as a pediatric occupational therapist for over 11 years.
+Regina graduated from Boston University with a Masters in Occupational Therapy.
+She has been working as a pediatric occupational therapist for over 15 years.
 Regina has gained her experience working at a pediatric clinic and and at Miller Children’s Hospital in California.
 Her specialty is working with children with feeding issues, including medically complicated children.
 Regina is certified to provide Vital Stim Therapy, an intervention for swallowing disorders.
 She has experience working with a wide range of children in order to facilitate their fine motor, sensory processing, and play skills.